 You can find our travel insurance provider details on our provider contact page.

 Does my European Health insurance card (EHIC) cover me?

-Yes, the EHIC will cover you for any healthcare in the EU until the 31st of December this year.
+Yes, the EHIC will cover you for any healthcare in the EU until 31 December this year.

 But this isn’t a replacement for travel insurance – you should still make sure you have it before you travel.

 Most services require you to provide contact information so that you can be informed of any changes to your journey.
 Usually this is via an app.

 Remember: these are general rules.
 Your transport provider may have different measures in place, make sure you check before travelling.

 In the airport, social-distancing measures will apply.
 Most airports will provide hand sanitisers.

 Airlines may introduce contactless boarding.
 You can check in and store your boarding pass on the airline’s app.
 You will still need to show your passport when you travel.

 The airline should clean the entire aircraft every 24 hours.
 High traffic areas – like seatbelts, tray tables and armrests – should be cleaned between uses.